 - 19.9.1 The conversion of a legal Tourist Commercial use to a residential use is discouraged.
 Tourism has an important role to the local economy and the conversion of Tourist Commercial uses to residential use can negatively impact the tourism economy. - 19.9.2 Where the conversion of a Tourist Commercial use is proposed, an amendment to the Official Plan shall be required.
-In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land over the short and long term in order to justify the conversion. - 19.9.3 Any conversion shall also demonstrate: - a) The use can be appropriately serviced; - b) Sufficient parking exists (this includes lake access parking where applicable); - c) The use is compatible with surrounding land uses; - d) The use does not negatively impact the character of the area; - e) The use does not negatively impact water quality or the natural environment; - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - 19.9.4 Consideration of the conversion of part of a Tourist Commercial use to residential may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the ability of the lot to continue to be used for Tourist Commercial uses.
+In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land over the short and long term in order to justify the conversion. - 19.9.3 Any conversion shall also demonstrate: - a) The use can be appropriately serviced; - b) Sufficient parking exists (this includes lake access parking where applicable); - c) The use is compatible with surrounding land uses; - d) The use does not negatively impact the character of the area: - e) The use does not negatively impact water quality or the natural environment; - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - 19.9.4 Consideration of the conversion of part of a Tourist Commercial use to residential may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the ability of the lot to continue to be used for Tourist Commercial uses.

-19.0419.10 Lake Specific Policies
+19.10 Lake Specific Policies

-49.04.119.10.1 The Municipality of McDougall geography includes a large number of freshwater lakes that vary in size from only a few hectares in surface area to the open waters of Georgian Bay.
+19.10.1 The Municipality of McDougall geography includes a large number of freshwater lakes that vary in size from only a few hectares in surface area to the open waters of Georgian Bay.
 There are approximately 40 lakes located in McDougall and for policy purposes, they may be categorized as small, medium and larger water bodies.

-1904219.11 Small Lakes
+19.11 Small Lakes

-- 19.11.1 There are a number of small lakes over the entire municipalityMunicipality.
+- 19.11.1 There are a number of small lakes over the entire Municipality.
 Although the lakes are small in terms of surface area, these continue to have appeal for a limited amount of recreational development.
-These lakes may also be available for a limited amount of new lot creation subject to larger lot standards and so long as the lots proposed are in accord with the general and detailed policies of this Plan. - 19.04.319.11.2 The small lake policy is to ensure that development is limited on these often isolated water bodies remain limited in terms of the level of development.
-The standards of these lakes will remain sufficientlywaterbodies.
-A high development standard, including increased lot areas and lot frontages shall be applied to preserve the remote wilderness features of these water bodieswaterbodies.
-In addition to these density and aesthetic considerations, the approval authorities for any new lot consideration will consider environmental features, biophysical constraints, access and appropriateness in terms of sound lake planning. - 49.04.419.11.3 The following table sets out general policy guidelines for small lakes in the municipality Municipality.
+These lakes may also be available for a limited amount of new lot creation subject to larger lot standards and so long as the lots proposed are in accord with the general and detailed policies of this Plan. - 19.11.2 The small lake policy is to ensure that development is limited on these often isolated waterbodies.
+A high development standard, including increased lot areas and lot frontages shall be applied to preserve the remote wilderness features of these waterbodies.
+In addition to these density and aesthetic considerations, the approval authorities for any new lot consideration will consider environmental features, biophysical constraints, access and appropriateness in terms of sound lake planning. - 19.11.3 The following table sets out general policy guidelines for small lakes in the Municipality.
 These guidelines should be regarded when considering development applications.